 - Keep the hive feeling secure and cozy by keeping the entrance reduced and the ventilation at a minimum.
 Don’t use screened inner covers or screen bottom boards without drawers until the colony has settled.

-When your bees leave for other reasons
+When your bees might leave for other reasons

 Honey Bee Suite